Lucky Ducky (film): Plot

-George then heads to the motor, and tries to start the engine, but fails when it has problems trying to start start.
+George then heads to the motor, and tries to start the engine, but fails when it has problems trying to start.
 Junior lifts the anchor and uses George's head to start the boat.
 As George and Junior chase the duckling at super-sonic speed, the boat's rudder blades cut the water in half, then the land in half, sinking a tree.
 Continuing the chase in the boat on dry land, the blades proceed to turn a log, two trees and a rock mountain into a bridge, staircase and ladder, and Mount Rushmore, respectively.
 The duckling and the boat go into a hole in a tree and go through another tree that has a hole.
 The duckling passes between two trees with the big tree suddenly lifting the small tree before the boat can do something to it.
 After crossing a mudpit and squeezing between two other trees, the chase temporarily ends with the boat and everybody crashing into a rock and getting flattened.
 Now chasing the duckling on foot, they stop upon a "Stop School Crossing" sign with an actual schoolhouse crossing the road.
 Chasing the duckling into a forest, everything suddenly turns black and white, the trio having passed a sign indicating "Technicolor Ends Here" where they go to have a look at it to read it.
 Going back into the color portion of the forest, the duckling stops at the edge of a cliff and spots Junior coming toward him and screams, prompting the duckling to pull out a bottle of "Quick Grow" and instantly turning a small plant into a tree which Junior crashes into.
 Junior then grabs an ax, and then puts it down to spit on his hands.
 George comes back, and Junior blindly uses him instead of the ax.
 Junior notices this, and puts George down.
 Then George spits out a little pile of logs.